MicrosoftDocs/cpp-docs/docs/cpp/string-and-character-literals-cpp.md

 Notice that `strlen()` and `wcslen()` don't include the size of the terminating null character, whose size is equal to the element size of the string type: one byte on a `char*` or `char8_t*` string, two bytes on `wchar_t*` or `char16_t*` strings, and four bytes on `char32_t*` strings.

-The maximum length of a string literal was 65,535 bytes.
-This limit applied to both narrow string literals and wide string literals.
+In versions of Visual Studio before Visual Studio 2022 version 17.0, the maximum length of a string literal is 65,535 bytes.
+This limit applies to both narrow string literals and wide string literals.
+In Visual Studio 2022 version 17.0 and later, this restriction is lifted and string length is limited by available resources.
-This limit was removed in VS 2022 17.0 GA.

 ### Modifying string literals